 So if your site…

-- Boasts a UX that’s optimized no matter what device your visitors use
+Boasts a UX that’s optimized for any device that your visitors use

 Then yeah, you’re good.

 If not, you may notice a rankings drop as Google rolls this out.